Reviews

 Image credit: Lenovo

-The laptop comes with a 14-inch LCD screen with a resolution of 1920 x 1080 and a display ratio of 16:9.
-The model of this LCD screen is NE140FHM-N61, it comes from BOE, this screen is also used in T14 Gen 1.
-Well, it appears that the 16:10 display ratio which the company recently introduced on the Legion series (Lenovo Legion 5 Pro) won’t be coming to the ThinkPad series, at least not yet.
-The display on this device is not new to Lenovo, this is an LG low-power LCD screen that the company has been using for a couple of ThinkPad generations.
+The laptop has a 14-inch LCD screen with a 1920 x 1080 resolution and a 16:9 display ratio.
+The model number of this LCD screen is BOE NE140FHM-N61, and this screen is also used in the T14 Gen 1.
+It doesn’t seem that the company’s 16:5 display ratio on the Legion series will be featured in the ThinkPad series, at least not yet.
+The display on this device is no stranger to Lenovo.
+It’s a low-power LCD screen, and the company has been using the ThinkPad for several generations.

 Lenovo ThinkPad T14 Gen 2 Display